vrnetlab/vrnetlab/topology-machine/README.md

 for the routers defined in the configuration file and start vr-xcon with the relevant arguments to complete the topology:
 ```
-topo --run lltopo.json
+topomachine --run lltopo.json
 ```
 which will then start the docker containers based on the computed topology.
-There's a --dry-run option if you just want to see what commands would be executed.
 If you want to run multiple topologies at the same time you can specify a prefix for the docker container names using `--prefix` which prevents collisions if you use the same name for the virtual routers in the different topology configurations.
 Note how